Exam: April 20, 7:00 - 10:00PM

 A significant supplementary goal of this course is to help students learn Object-Oriented Programming with the Java Programming language.
 Students will use the Processing programming environment to develop interactive computer graphics and infomation visualizations.

 The goal of this class is to provide students with a basic grounding in techniques that can be used to design and implement complex information workspaces, as well as an introduction to theories that help inform the design of such systems.In summary:

-There is one required text for the class:
+There is one required text for the class, and one strongly recommended:

-You can buy this from the SFU Bookstore, or Chapters/Indigo or Amazon Books.
+You can buy these from the SFU Bookstore, or Chapters/Indigo or Amazon Books.